reactivejson/vwap-engine/README.md

 ### App
 Setup the config, run the App context, subscribe to the ws, and initiate the vwap storage and calculation for the trading pairs.
 It is resilient tolerant.

+### Helm & K8S
+Helm charts to deploy this micro-service in a Kubernetes platform We generate the container image and reference it in a Helm chart

 ## Setup
 The app is configurable via the ENV variables or Helm values for cloud-native deployment Config parameters:
 - TRADING_PAIRS: a list of coinbase product IDS.
 Example: BTC-USD,ETH-USD,ETH-BTC
 - WEBSOCKET_URL: coinbase websocket server.
 Example: wss://ws-feed.pro.coinbase.com
 - WINDOW_SIZE: Data points sliding window for VWAP computation.

 ### Getting started